Antoni Gaudi, Sagrada Familia, Barcelona

 represents the genius of the architect,

-Antoni Gaudi was a Catalan architect recognized as one of the geniuses of the relevant discipline.
-From childhood Gaudí was an attentive observer of nature, which attracted to the shapes, colors and geometry.
+Antoni Gaudi is a Catalan architect considered to be one of the geniuses of architecture.
+From childhood, Gaudí was a careful observer of nature, attracted to shapes, colors and geometry.

-He worked for commissions for individual customers to create their private mansions such as Casa Vicens and the Palau Güell, but some of his clients, members of the rising middle class in the new century, commissioned him apartment buildings, three of them Barcelona: in Casa Calvet, Casa Batllo and Casa Mila.
+He has worked to create private residences such as Casa Vicens and Palau Güell; some clients have commissioned him with residential buildings, three of which are in Barcelona: Casa Calvet, Casa Batllo and Casa Mila.

-Antoni Gaudí is the artist who was ahead of his time, and he was misunderstood by his era.
+Antoni Gaudí is an artist who was ahead of his time and was misunderstood by his time.

 On 7 June 1926, at the junction of Gran Via de les Corts Catalanes and Carrer de Bailèn, Gaudí was knocked down by a number 30 tram.